Family Vacation Activities in Orlando, Fla., for Children with Special Needs

 Families traveling with a child on the autism spectrum or with special needs can find plenty to see and do in Orlando, Fla.

-Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime in Orlando.
+Whether your child needs a sensory-friendly attraction, a quiet break or a patient, caring destination to explore, you can make family travel memories that will last a lifetime at these Orlando locations and attractions.

 Places to explore in and around Orlando:

 SeaWorld offers many opportunities for children with sensory issues to have quiet time, including aquariums, the orca or dolphin underwater viewing areas and the Wild Arctic habitat area.
 The park’s Ride Accessibility Program provides accommodations for visitors who have trouble waiting in a regular line and is individualized to a person’s needs.
 The resort is opening a Sesame Street-themed land in 2019.